BhallaLab/moose/docs/source/user/py/tutorials/ChemicalBistables.rst

     python filename.py

-in your command line, where ``filename.py`` is the name of the python file you would like to run.
-The filenames are written in **bold** at the beginning of each section, and the files themselves can be found in the aformentioned directory.
+in command line, where ``filename.py`` is the name of the python file you would like to run.
+The filenames of each example are written in **bold** at the beginning of their respective sections, and the files themselves can be found in the aformentioned directory.

 In chemical bistable models that use solvers, there are optional arguments that allow you to specify which solver you would like to use.
 ::

     python filename.py [gsl | gssa | ee]

+Where gsl is a deterministic solver, gssa stands for Gillespie stochastic simulation algorithm, and ee stands for exponential euler.

 All the following examples can be run with either of the three solvers, which in some cases produces a different outcome.
-However, simply running the file without the optional arguement will by default use the ``gsl`` solver, which will produce the outputs shown below.
+However, simply running the file without the optional argument will by default use the ``gsl`` solver.
+These ``gsl`` outputs are the ones shown below.

 Simple Bistables
 ================